springernature/frontend-toolkits/README.md

    Run the `validate` script from the [frontend package manager](https://github.com/springernature/frontend-package-manager#package-validation).

+* `npm run validate:global`

+   Run the validate script, filtered by the global toolkit.

+* `npm run validate:nature`

+   Run the validate script, filtered by the nature toolkit.

+* `npm run validate:springer`

+   Run the validate script, filtered by the springer toolkit.

+* `npm run validate:springernature`

+   Run the validate script, filtered by the springernature toolkit.

 ## Testing

 Tests for your package should be written in your `packages/<prefix>-name-of-package/__tests_` folder.
 For example, unit tests for `global-name-of-package` should live in `packages/global-name-of-package/__tests__/unit/*.js`.